NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/FirmwareContinuousIntegration.rst

    :local:
    :depth: 2

-The AWS implementation of the nRF Asset Tracker provides the resources for continuous testing of the firmware using real hardware.
+The Azure implementation of the nRF Asset Tracker provides the resources for continuous testing of the firmware using real hardware.

 Overview
 ********

-Every commit to the `firmware repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware-aws>`_ will trigger a CI run.
+Every commit to the `firmware repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware-azure>`_ will trigger a CI run.
 The CI run results in the following actions:

 1. Creating a new device and credentials on AWS IoT.
 #.
 Building a firmware that has the device ID hardcoded for the MQTT client ID.
 #.
 Scheduling a run on a self-hosted GitHub Actions runner.
-See :ref:`aws-firmware_ci_runner_setup`.
+See :ref:`azure-firmware_ci_runner_setup`.
 #.
 Observing the firmware CI run until completion.
 #.
 Running assertions against the log result.